 Familiarize yourself with your bike on the highway ride heading south of Chiang Mai to Doi Inthanon National Park, the highest peak in Thailand, 2,565 meters above sea level.
 Ride along the excellent winding mountain road through pine forest scenery.
 Visit Thailand’s finest waterfall, nature trails, Royal pagodas, and botanical gardens.
 Descending to Mae Chaem for a relaxing lunch at the local restaurant.
 After lunch, ride on, passing through pine forests until we reach Mae Sariang, near the border with Myanmar, where you later enjoy your peaceful accommodation.

 Day 2.
 Mae Sariang – Mae Hong Son – Pai (287 km.)

 After breakfast, leave Mae Sariang to Mae Hong Son on narrow twisty curvy roads.
 In Khun Yuam we take a break and visit a World War II museum.
 Visit Wat Phra That Doi Kong Mu, the first temple of Mae Hong Son on the hilltop.
 Lunch is served at a local restaurant.
-Visit unseen Su Tong Pae Bamboo Bridge, was built by villagers and locals of Ban Gung Mai Sak.
+Visit unseen Su Tong Pae Bamboo Bridge, which was built by villagers and locals of Ban Gung Mai Sak.
 A beautiful bridge supposedly the longest bamboo bridge in Thailand.
 Then back on twisty curvy roads to Pai.
-Then we reach a charming accommodation with a swimming pool.
+Then we reach charming accommodation with a swimming pool.
 In Pai, we dine on delicious local food in a restaurant near the river.
 In the evening after dinner, you can enjoy the delights of the Walking Street market.